sequelize/sequelize/docs/docs/associations.md

 ## Associating objects

-Because Sequelize is doing a lot of magic&comma; you have to call `Sequelize.sync` after setting the associations&excl; Doing so will allow you the following&colon;
+Because Sequelize is doing a lot of magic, you have to call `Sequelize.sync` after setting the associations!
+Doing so will allow you the following:

 ```js
 Project.belongsToMany(Task)